derekjgriffith/MORTICIA/morticia/doc/conventions.rst

 meridian (0 deg longitude) in the +X direction and the +Y direction at 90 deg east longitude.
 This is a right-handed coordinate system.

+When dealing with sightlines and camera orientations, several conventions can be used.
+The `Euler angles <https://en.wikipedia.org/wiki/Euler_angles>`_ provide (relative to a given coordinate system, typically topocentric/geodetic) the view azimuth angle (VAZ = :math:`\alpha`) and view zenith angle (VZA = :math:`\beta`).
+The camera roll is then the third Euler angle :math:`\gamma`.

 Logging Warnings and Exception Handling
 =======================================
 As a rule, `MORTICIA` does not use logging to files.
 Preferably, if any checking is performed, exceptions are thrown.